jrdavismaine/jsdomrepl/README.md

 # REPL

 When starting the REPL, the JSDOM class is always added.
-The dom, window and document handles are added as well when `-f` is used.
+The dom, window and document handles are added when `-f` is used.

 # Load repl, manually add html to JSDOM constructor.